-Table chunking is a method used to break large tables into smaller, more manageable sections.
-Instead of processing hundreds or thousands of rows at once, you divide the table into row-based chunks that retain important structure such as headers, column order, and row indices.
+Table chunking is the approach I rely on when large tables start becoming a bottleneck in retrieval.
+Instead of forcing a model to reason over hundreds or thousands of rows at once, the table is split into smaller, row-based chunks while preserving critical structure like headers, column order, and row indices.

 This makes it easier to summarize data, run analysis on specific portions, or feed the chunks into a RAG system without overwhelming the model.
 Table chunking also allows you to control chunk size and overlap, ensuring each piece contains enough context for accurate retrieval and categorization while still keeping the overall dataset organized and efficient to work with.